-County College of Morris is located on 222 acres of rolling terrain in Randolph.
+County College of Morris (CCM) is located on 222 acres of rolling terrain in Randolph.
 The college first opened its doors to students in 1968 after Henderson Hall, the first building on campus, was completed.
 The first class consisted of 592 full-time and 703 part-time students.
-Enrollment grew quickly, and by the fall of 1969, five additional buildings were under way: the library, later named the Sherman H. Masten Learning Resource Center after CCMâ€™s first president; Sheffield Hall; the Physical Education Building; the Student Community Center and a service building; all completed by 1970.
+Enrollment grew quickly, and by the fall of 1969 five additional buildings were under way: the library, later named the Sherman H. Masten Learning Resource Center after CCMâ€™s first president; Sheffield Hall; the Physical Education Building; the Student Community Center and a service building; all completed by 1970.

 In the fall of 1973, two additional academic buildings, Cohen and DeMare halls, along with a planetarium, were completed.
 Through the 1970s, enrollment at the college continued to grow as CCM established itself as one of the premier community colleges in New Jersey.
 In 1982, the college reached its highest enrollment of 12,012 credit students, with thousands of additional individuals enrolled in certificate programs.
 That same year the Dalrymple House was renovated.

 After two decades of leadership, President Masten retired in 1986 and Dr. Edward J. Yaw became the second president of CCM.
 Under his leadership, the college continued to grow.
 In 1989, Emeriti Hall was added and in May 1993 the college completed a 20,000 square-foot expansion of the library.
 The expansion contained television and audio production studios, additional library seating areas and a 45-seat conference room.

 Expansion of the campus continued in 1994 with the construction of two additions that joined the three academic buildings.
 The 20,417 square-foot expansion added classrooms, laboratories, faculty offices, student lounges and an expanded cafeteria.
 In 1997, the college added a six-lane aquatic facility to the Health and Physical Education Building that is used by the college and local high schools.